 By addressing these and more, International Standards mean consumers have the confidence that their products are safe, reliable and of excellent quality.
 ISO on the transport, Medical and cleaning are just a few that help make the world we live in a safer place.

-ISO 9001:2015 is based on the plan-do-check-act methodology and provides a process based approach to documenting and reviewing the structure, responsibilities and procedures required to achieve effective quality management in an organisation.
+The most popular ISO Standard is the ISO 9001:2015, which is based on the plan-do-check-act methodology and provides a process based approach to documenting and reviewing the structure, responsibilities and procedures required to achieve effective quality management in an organisation.

 Formally known as International Organisation for Standardization.
 ISO is derived from the Greek word “isos” meaning equal.